schererja/smidr/apps/bots/README.md

 # SMIDR Bots

-Optional Elixir-based bots and extensions for SMIDR.
+Optional  bots and extensions for SMIDR.

 ## Status